The Great Impersonation: $\mathcal{W}$-Solitons as Prototypical Black Hole Microstates

 \subsection{Numerical evidence for scalar stability}

-In Section~\ref{sec:stability}, we presented an analytic argument showing that the $\cW$-solitons are stable under arbitrary scalar perturbations.
-As a consistency check, we performed numerical simulations to support this result.
-This required not only searching for growing modes across various background charges $Q$ and harmonics $\ell$, but also activating the Kaluza–Klein momentum $p$.
+In Section~\ref{sec:stability}, we presented an analytic argument proving the absence of unstable modes with a static-mode threshold for the $\cW$-solitons.
+This suggests that $\cW$-solitons are stable under arbitrary scalar perturbations.

+Here, we performed numerical simulations to support this result and extend it to generic scalar perturbations, even if the threshold of the putative instability does not occur at $\omega_R=0$.
+We searched for growing modes across various background charges $Q$ and harmonics $\ell$, and also considering a nonvanishing Kaluza–Klein momentum $p$.
 The latter was not included in the previous simulations because, from a four-dimensional perspective, it corresponds to perturbations that are both highly massive and charged (see Section~\ref{sec:ScalWaveGen}).
-We therefore carried out extensive simulations with $p\neq 0$ and found strong numerical evidence of linear scalar stability for both the solitons \emph{and} the black strings: scalar perturbations show no time growth.
+We therefore carried out extensive simulations with $p\neq 0$ and found no evidence for linear scalar instability for both the solitons \emph{and} the black strings: scalar perturbations show no time growth.

 When $p\neq0$ in the $\cW$-soliton, however, we did observe the existence of \emph{bound} states, i.e. purely normal modes, trapped between the inner reflective boundary and the effective mass potential.
 This behavior is expected, since waves with $p\neq 0$ behave as massive modes from the four-dimensional point of view, and smooth horizonless geometries can support such massive probes ``orbiting'' the geometry without dissipation.